annikadengel/env-human-rights/README.md

-These are the replication materials accompany the paper "The Capacity Paradox: Rethinking When Environmental Human Rights Matter."
+These are the replication materials that accompany the paper "The Capacity Paradox: Rethinking When Environmental Human Rights Matter" by Annika Dengel.

 The following files are required to run the main analysis code, ehr_code.R, using R version 4.5.0.
 A list of packages used and their versions are specified within the code at line 2565.